bxqpvn/adventure-works/README.md

 >
 > Although `LEFT JOIN`s are used to preserve all sales records, the dataset **does not contain sold products without a category**, so no `NULL` categories appear in the results.

-**After completing the Sales analysis, the focus moves to the Human Resources functional area.**
+**After completing the Sales analysis, the focus moves to the Human Resources.**

 ### EMPLOYEE AGE AND TENURE ANALYSIS